 Step 1: Create a welcome message

 In this case, a marketing agency is running a seven-day SEO challenge through SMS.
 They start the flow with a welcome message and set expectations for when the user should expect a text from them.
-You can use this sample text below, or adjust depending on where someone enters the bot from; the goal is to make it relevant and contextual.
+You can use this sample text below, or adjust depending on where participants enter the bot from; the goal is to make it relevant and contextual.

 Step 2: Get phone number and opt-in